 In 2010, Argentina became the first LAC country to legalize same-sex marriage, and today, all legally recognized couples are entitled to the same benefits and rights, notably adoption.
 In 2012, the Gender Identity Law established the right for individuals to change their gender and name on government IDs.
-Argentina became the first LAC country to establish a third gender category of neither male nor female in 2022, when then President Fernández allowing individuals to choose the third category.
+Argentina became the first LAC country to establish a third gender category of neither male nor female in 2022, when President Fernández recognized non-binary identities, allowing individuals to choose the third category.